Skip to main content

 • Ayse wine is produced on the banks of the river Arve, in the district of Bonneville.

-Red Wines – there are only really two notorious Savoyard red wines
+Red wines – there are only really two notorious Savoyard red wines

 • Gamay bears the name of the vine from which is it produced, the most famous variety is the Chautagne.
 It is a lively full-bodied red wine with a fruity flavour.